willprice/ml-quiz/README.md

-  -f, --feedback        generate feedback for all questions -e, --extract         export marked questions to separate file -c, --count           show difficulty statistics of the quiz file
+  -f, --feedback        generate feedback for all questions -e, --extract         export marked questions to separate file -c, --count           show difficulty statistics of the quiz file -t, --tarball         tarball the quiz for submissions
 ```

 Therefore, flag `-a` compiles all of the questions in given `.quiz` file into one HTML. `-q 7` compiles only question `#7`. `-s` will compile all of the questions and place each one in separate HTML file. `-i` generates `iframe` based HTML displaying all questions on one page.
 `-d` will generate an HTML with correct answers indicated by *chevron* symbol - really useful feature for questions development. `-c` will produce question difficulty statistics.
 And `-o`/`-O` will create additional `.quiz` file with questions sorted as described above.
+Finally, `-t` creates a *tarball* (archive) with all files necessary for submission.

 # Submission #
 Please submit only the following files:

-- `.quiz` file containing all of your questions; please make sure that it compiles on 2.11 MVB machines.
-- `.html` file containing all of your compiled questions.
-- `img` folder containing all used images if any.
+- A tarball with your quiz created with `-t` option.
 - A short report (2-4 pages) in `pdf` format describing for each question briefly what knowledge it tests, and what your rationale for classifying it as easy/medium/hard is.
 Your submission will primarily be marked on the diversity and originality of your questions, as well as your assessment of their difficulty level.
     * An easy question is one that can be answered by looking up a specific passage in the book;
     * a medium question is one that requires some degree of problem-solving;